 02 of 10

 Restaurants and cafes in Asia are happy to oblige, particularly along the Banana Pancake Trail through Southeast Asia.
-Unfortunately, Western food always costs more than local fare, and is usually a sore disappointment.
+Western food almost always costs more than local fare, and is often a disappointment.

-From ketchup being substituted for pasta sauce, to white bread smashed flat for rolling up burritos; local eateries will always attempt to meet your cravings with food that is never worth the price in the end!
+From ketchup being substituted for pasta sauce to white bread smashed flat for rolling up burritos — local eateries will always attempt to meet your cravings with food that often tastes nothing like the equivalent you were craving from... home!

 03 of 10